voostindie/markdown-curator/README.md

 ...then the section title in all query outputs would include the text "Important !".

+If you want to group the entries for a marker by date in the output, then add the front matter variable `group-by-date` with a value of `true`.

-Creating marker documents has more advantages than just being able to specify a custom title:
+Creating marker documents has more advantages than just being able to influence the query output:

 - They're documents like any other, so things like backlinks "just work".
 - They can define aliases in their front matter, natively supported by Obsidian.